marufahamad/aneesa-kids-learning-school/README.md

-# Getting Started with Create React App
+# Aneesa - Kids Learning School

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped.
+[Visit our site](https://suspicious-poincare-e67f97.netlify.app/).

-## Available Scripts
+## `Its a Non Profitable Institute`

-In the project directory, you can run:
+Our institute is a non profitable organization with funding from government and non-government funds.
+We also accept donations.

 ### `yarn start`